Skip to Content

 What is spouse super contribution?

-A spouse super contribution is where you make voluntary payments from your after-tax income into your partner's super account.
-If your partner hasn't retired and they earn less than $40,000 per year, you may claim an 18% tax offset on the first $3,000 of contributions (to a maximum offset of $540).
+A spouse super contribution is where you make voluntary payments from your after-tax income into your spouse’s super account.
+You may be able to claim either a:

 You can pay more than $3,000 if you like - up to the normal after-tax contribution cap of $120,000 - but your tax offset doesn't increase beyond $540.